NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Fetus-Management.page.md

   </tr>
   <tr>
     <td>
-<ul><li><b>Woman is pregnant, multiple fetuses and test is completed on each fetus with a result per fetus:</b> An electronic test request <b>per fetus</b> is created on the fetal record.
+<ul><li><b>Woman is pregnant with multiple fetuses and test is completed on each fetus with a result per fetus:</b> An electronic test request <b>per fetus</b> is created on the fetal record.
 A test request/sample collection is required for each fetus.
 Additional mandatory information required includes:</li>
-<li>the ability  to capture test on the fetus (this may differ from local organisation to another and is typically the woman’s Hospital ID plus indication of fetus (Ex.
+<li>the ability  to register a test against the fetus (this may differ from local organisation to another and is typically the woman’s Hospital ID plus indication of fetus (Ex.
 WG1342Fetus A) - <b>Used as the unique fetal identifier prior to NHS Number allocation</b></li>
 <li>The capture of additional information such as fetal phenotypic sex (M/F/Unclear or Unknown) and number of fetuses also becomes mandatory. - <b>Captured on the Patient resource for the fetus</b></li>
 <li>Pregnancy details: capture of Pregnancy type (Spontaneous conception, Surrogacy, or IVF Pregnancy).
 If IVF, the capture of own/donor egg/sperm and the age of the egg donor becomes mandatory - <b>Observation resources linked to the woman's patient record, as they relate to the pregnancy</b></li></ul>
     </td>